LEARNAcademy/syllabus/react/inputs.md

 - can define DOM events
 - can define event listeners
-- can distinguish between an event handlers and a state method
+- can distinguish between event handlers and a state method
 - can recall the JSX attributes needed to collect user inputs

 #### Vocabulary